sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-**NOTE**: In the above example, the expression contains a new scalar type object `{ _gte: 4 }`.
+**NOTE:** In the above example, the expression contains a new scalar type object `{ _gte: 4 }`.
 While previously, where we had a simple string value.
 If a scalar type field has a filter with an object value, then that object's first and only key must be a comparison operator like `_gte`.
 If the filter is given a simple scalar value like “John Grisham”, “Thriller”, or FALSE, then the default operator that should be used is `_eq` (EQUAL).
 The following table displays a list of available operators:

 | Operator | Description |